-Christians are NOT promised a life free of suffering
+Nobody is promised a life free of suffering

 Nowhere in the Bible are people promised a life on earth that is free from suffering.
 It’s part of the human condition.
 Such suffering can take many forms.
 Some suffering is the consequence of our own choices and actions.
 Some is caused by the choices and actions of others.
 Suffering is also part of living in a fallen world that is groaning for redemption.

 We will experience suffering in this life, but God will work everything, including our suffering, for our ultimate good: conforming our characters to the image of Christ.

 The apostle Paul wrote, “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
 For the creation waits in eager expectation for the children of God to be revealed.

 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.

 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies.

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:18-23, 28 NIV